Flederossi/fare/README.md

 ```
 You can find an example 'Faregets' file in the root of this project.

-**Note: To create dependencies from other targets you can run this dependency as seperate command.
-Like this:**
+**Note: To create dependencies from other targets you can run this dependency as seperate command in a target like this:**
 > Faregets
 ```
 !build